crowdbotics/modules/README.md

 # Crowdbotics Modules

-This is a monorepo which holds the source code for the various modules we built.
+This is a monorepo which holds the source code for the various modules we built, for tracking purposes and to ease the creation of new ones.

 # Generate data